Sadara Chemicals Complex, Al Sharqiya, Saudi Arabia

 Ownership of the Saudi Arabian complex

-The Jubail integrated chemical complex will be owned and operated by Sadara Chemical Company, a joint venture between The Dow Chemical Company (Dow) and the state oil company Saudi Aramco.
+The Jubail integrated chemical complex will be owned and operated by Sadara Chemical Company, a joint venture between The Dow Chemical Company (Dow) and the state oil firm Saudi Aramco.

 Samson Controls - Instrumentation, Controls and Automation Systems